mobileforming/WiremockClient/README.md

 )
 ```

+A public `json` variable is also included as part of the ResponseDefinition object to allow for easy access to locally stored JSON, e.g. for injecting in unit tests.

 ### Proxying

 As in the Java API, requests can be proxied through to other hosts.
 A full explanation of this method can be found in the [Proxying](http://wiremock.org/docs/proxying/) portion of the documentation: